 I hope you now feel you understand how the shoulder can be used in soccer and when it cannot be used.

-If you would like to know more about the rules of soccer then click here to go to my Simple and Easy to Understand Rules of Soccer Guide.
+If you would like to know more about the rules of soccer then check out my Simple and Easy to Understand Rules of Soccer Guide.

-And if your unsure what soccer equipment you should be buying click here to go to my Recommended Soccer Equipment page where I give all my top recommendations from soccer balls to soccer bags.
+And if you’re unsure what soccer equipment you should be buying go to my Recommended Soccer Equipment page where I give all my top recommendations from soccer balls to soccer bags.